RLPC-Blackstone in exclusive talks to buy Dutch group Intertrust

-LONDON (Reuters) - Blackstone (BX.N) has entered into exclusive talks to buy Dutch trust and corporate management business Intertrust Group, put up for sale by private equity firm Waterland, banking sources said on Thursday.
+LONDON, Nov 22 (Reuters) - Blackstone has entered into exclusive talks to buy Dutch trust and corporate management business Intertrust Group, put up for sale by private equity firm Waterland, banking sources said on Thursday.

 Waterland bought Intertrust in September 2009, backed by around 140 million euros of debt.
 Earlier this year, Intertrust bought Walkers Management Services, refinanced its debt and got an additional loan, bringing its total debt to 250 million euros.

-Second round bids were submitted on November 7 in an auction process run by ING ING.AS, bankers said.
+Second round bids were submitted on November 7 in an auction process run by ING, bankers said.

 Blackstone’s exclusive talks are expected to last a couple of weeks.
 Blackstone declined to comment.
 Waterland was not immediately available to comment.